 Making a Difference

-This project intends to address art history and conservation research questions through the application of novel imaging technology developed in the Imaging Science for Archaeology & Art Conservation research group at Nottingham Trent University in past research council funded projects (such as multispectral imaging, microfade spectrometry and optical coherence tomography) in combination with complementary non-invasive spectroscopic techniques such as Raman microscopy and X-ray fluorescence (XRF) spectroscopy.
+This project addressed art history and conservation research questions through the application of novel imaging technology developed in the Imaging Science for Archaeology & Art Conservation research group at Nottingham Trent University in past research council funded projects (such as multispectral imaging, microfade spectrometry and optical coherence tomography) in combination with complementary non-invasive spectroscopic techniques such as Raman microscopy and X-ray fluorescence (XRF) spectroscopy.

 Second workshop on Culture and Trade through the Prism of Technical Art History – a study of Chinese export paintings (9 December 2013 at V&A).
 A final workshop will be organised with stakeholders and researchers from a variety of disciplines interested not only in Chinese export paintings but also in books, manuscripts and paper-based works of art and Chinese painting techniques and materials to disseminate the results and demonstrate to what extent a systematic approach using non-invasive imaging and spectroscopic techniques can help to address research questions in art history and conservation.
 Workshop programme